A Rough Guide to Lake Garda in Italy : Things to Do in Desenzano

-The town is a mecca for the well off and the chic a trendy location for night-clubbers and lounge lizards.
-Many locals and those from further afield in the area descend on Desenzano for shopping during the day or to engage in an evening 'passegiatta' along the shore.
+The town is a mecca for the well-off and the chic, a trendy location for night-clubbers and lounge lizards.
+Many locals and those from further afield in the area descend on Desenzano for shopping during the day or to engage in an evening 'passeggiatta' along the shore.

-It is a busy town and can be bustling with people but it has been remarked that it is a 'real town' and not just a holiday resort.
-I would agree with that notion as it does seem to strike a nice balance between the two poles.
+It is a busy town and can be bustling with people but it has been remarked that it is a 'real town' and not just a holiday resort as it strikes a nice balance between the two poles.

-I went on my usual wander exploring the ins and outs and ups and downs of the town then I had an ice-cream bought from a surly man at a little takeway.
+I went on my usual wander exploring the ins and outs and ups and downs of the town then I had an ice-cream bought from a surly man at a little takeaway.

 Places to visit in Desenzano

-It was a hot afternoon so it was, although we were all slightly cooled down by the propellers of a miniature remote-controlled flying Chinook helicopter that a man was operating for some kids.
+It was indeed a hot afternoon, although we were all slightly cooled down by the propellers of a miniature remote-controlled flying Chinook helicopter that a man was operating for some kids.

 Art and culture

-Staying on the cultural theme there were two marvellous sculptures, quite large and dramatic which were positioned near the lakeside.
+Staying on the cultural theme there were two marvelous sculptures, quite large and dramatic which were positioned near the lakeside.